Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Type: Hyouton Ninjutsu, Rank B
  - Chakra: 24
- - Damage: Xd10
+ - Damage: Xd10 + CHA/2
  - Range: 20
- - Speed: 16
+ - Speed: 14
  - Seal Speed: 14
  - Requires: X/2 gallons of water and/or ice
+ - Tags: Piercing

 Effects: X has a maximum of CHA/6.
-The gallons of water and/or ice used in this technique are removed from the battlefield.
+Half the gallons of water and/or ice used with this technique are removed from the battlefield after use.

+For the purposes of defending against this technique it is considered a multi-throw, though it is not subject to other multi-throw rules, and it is still considered a Ninjutsu attack.
+If this attack would Wound an enemy, it also applies a second Wound of one severity lower (a Minor wound wouldn't get this benefit, but inflicting a Major would also inflict a Minor, etc).